jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 6. **Bert** (she/her) - 2HD, 2AC, Cudgel, Good Booze
 A lean, barb-tongued tavern owner who is furious at having a family heirloom—a floral locket—stolen amid a recent wave of burglaries.
 She knows everyone in town and is looking for excuses to pin the crime on someone.

-_"See what you get when you cross your barkeep.
+_"See where you get when you cross your barkeep.
 See where you get."_